auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

 #### Daily notes to keep track of progress and keep self organized

 6/3/2024
-* Make primers with Avery
+* Day one of motility assay protocol

 5/22/24
 * No correct fitting lids for 96 well plate so can't complete luminescence assay